Spring Break in New Mexico: Activities in Farmington

 If you’re looking for hikes, the Bisti/De-Na-Zin Wilderness is about 40 minutes south of town and has 45,000 acres of landscapes to explore.
 It’s perfect for either a half- or full-day hike, with both self-guided exploring and guided tours available.

-For something within Farmington, the Animas River Trail is over eight miles of trails tucked alongside its namesake river, going through town and out from there.
+For something within Farmington, the Animas River Trail is more than eight miles of trails tucked alongside its namesake river, going through town and out from there.

-It’s great for a walk, or you can bike them too if you’re in the mood for something more brisk or want to go out further.
-You’ll find playgrounds and picnic breaks along the way; it’s a lovely trail system for cycling out and stopping for lunch.
+It’s great for a walk, or you can bike the trail if you’re in the mood for something more brisk or want to go out further.
+You’ll find playgrounds and picnic areas along the way; it’s a lovely trail system for exploring and stopping for lunch.

 This is one of our newest attractions: an engineered wave on the Animas that lets you surf right on the river.
-Like famous spots in Munich or Montreal, the Gatewave is a man-made wave harnessing nature-made power to give our home river a surfable recreation area.
-If you’re not a surfer but still want to get in on the action, there’s also rolling water for body boarding.
+Like famous river surfing spots in Munich or Montreal, the Gatewave is a man-made wave harnessing nature-made power to give our home river a surfable recreation area.
+If you’re not a surfer but still want to get in on the action, there’s also rolling water for bodyboarding.

 Just remember to always check conditions on this live cam before heading out, to make sure you’re prepared.